MicrosoftDocs/cpp-docs/docs/mfc/reference/add-an-idl-method-wizard.md

 # Add an IDL method

-The **Add IDL Method** wizard adds a method to an interface defined in an Interface Definition Library (IDL) in an Active Template Library(ATL) project.
-To use the **Add IDL Method** wizard, you must be in an ATL project that doesn't supports MFC.
+The **Add IDL Method** wizard adds a method to an interface defined in an Interface Definition Library (IDL) in a project which has IDL file.
+To use the **Add IDL Method** wizard, you must be in a project that doesn't support MFC.

-For example, if you have an ATL project, and you add ATL simple object, using following procedure you can add the method to interface.
+For example, if you have an ATL project, and it has an IDL file, using the following procedure you can add the method to interface.

 This wizard differs from the **Add Method** wizard and **ADD IDL MFC Method** wizard.
 The [Add Method](../../ide/adding-a-method-visual-cpp.md) wizard adds a default method to your project.
 The [Add IDL MFC Method](../reference/add-an-adl-mfc-method-wizard) wizard is specific to MFC, ActiveX, or ATL projects that support MFC.

 ## Add a method to your interface

-1. On the **View** menu, choose **Class View**.
+1. On the **View** menu, select **Class View**.

-1. In **Class View**, expand the project node to display the interface to which you want to add the method.
+1. In the **Class View**, expand the project node to display the interface to which you want to add the method.

 1. Right-click the name of the interface.

-1. On the shortcut menu, choose **Add**, and then choose **Add Method**.
+1. On the shortcut menu, select **Add**, and then select **Add Method**.

 1. In the **Add IDL Method** wizard, provide the information to create the method.